Places Visited New Delhi - Agra – Jaipur – Bikaner – Jaisalmer – Jodhpur – Udaipur - Delhi Tour Id : IN-01

 On arrival in Delhi: Having cleared immigration, collected your luggage and passed through customs, please make your way towards the exit of the terminal building where you will see a bank of people waiting for you.
 Amongst them will be Travel Counsellors Representative who will be waiting to greet you with a paging board with your name on.

-Day 2: In Delhi
+Day 2: In New Delhi

-Day 3: Delhi – Agra
+Day 3: New Delhi – Agra

 Day Itinerary